Bloody Harlan (Justified): Plot

 Dickie sends Wade to find Loretta while he ties Raylan upside down from a tie and Dickie hits him multiple times with a baseball bat.
 However, Boyd arrives and forces Dickie to untie Raylan.
 Dickie pleads for his life, telling Raylan he can take him to Loretta.
-Raylan asks an angry Boyd to let him have Dickie for a few minutes to he can find her.
+Raylan asks an angry Boyd to let him have Dickie for a few minutes so he can find her.
 Loretta finds her way to Mags' house, who greets her and lets her go inside.
 Dickie arrives at the house, being held at gunpoint by Raylan.
 Back inside Loretta pulls out a gun and while Mags tries to calm her down, she shoots her in the leg.
 Outside, Doyle and his crew shoot at Dickie and Raylan, wounding both.
 Before he can kill Raylan, Doyle is shot in the head by a raid team led by Mullen and Dickie is arrested.

-Raylan, Tim (Jacob Pitts) and Rachel (Erica Tazel) enter the house and find Loretta holding a wounded Mags at gunpoint.
-Loretta makes Mags confess to poisoning his dad but Raylan states that killing her won't revive her dad and her life will only get worse if she kills her.
-Loretta then drops the gun and leaves with Tim and Rachel while Raylan informs Mags of Doyle's death.
+Raylan, Tim (Jacob Pitts) and Rachel (Erica Tazel) enter the house and find Loretta holding Mags at gunpoint, who confessed to poisoning Loretta's father.
+Raylan dissuades Loretta from killing Mags, and she drops the gun and leaves with Tim and Rachel while Raylan informs Mags of Doyle's death.
 Raylan stays with Mags, who asks to join her in drinking her moonshine.
 They both drink and Mags makes peace with Raylan.
-Just then, Raylan realizes that Mags poisoned her own drink and she dies in front of him while holding his hand.
+Raylan realizes that Mags poisoned her own drink and she dies in front of him while holding his hand.